 No delegated powers.
-This working group acts on behalf of the Full Authority scrutinising a range of governance related issues and documentation for presentation and potential approval by the Full Authority.
+This working group acts as a filter for the Full Authority scrutinising a range of governance related issues and documentation for presentation and potential approval by the Full Authority.

 GWG Terms of Reference

 Byelaw Technical Working Group (BTWG)